 There are five categories of review for projects involving human subjects in research settings.
 The categories include:

 Continuing or annual renewal

-A small number of cases might qualify for full board review.
-Applications that automatically require full board review involve more than minimal risk to participants.
-Continuing or annual renewal applications apply only to projects that have previous IRB approval.
+A small number of cases might qualify for Full Board Review.
+Applications that automatically require Full Board Review involve more than minimal risk to participants.
+Continuing or annual renewal applications apply only to projects that were previously approved under Full Board Review procedures, or were approved under Expedited procedures prior to July 19, 2018.
 Classroom assignment applications may only be submitted by faculty members on a limited basis for projects that are not necessarily research in nature but are designed to familiarize students (through assignments) with the process of research.

 In some instances, faculty members may wish to require students to complete research projects in order to learn about the process of conducting research.
 These projects do not meet the definition of research as outlined in the IRB policy; however, there is a need to ensure that these class assignments do not compromise any of the principles outlined in the UTC IRB policy.
 It also is essential that students be socialized to the ethical and procedural concerns associated with institutional review practices and the need to protect human subjects.

 Student research projects may be exempt from IRB review if the assignment meets the criteria outlined below.
 This procedure applies only to class assignments and does not include independent study projects, honors projects, theses, or dissertations.
 These types of research require normal review according to the UTC IRB policy.

 Faculty members may elect to use the procedure outlined in this section of the policy for student research projects that involve classroom assignments (at both the graduate and undergraduate level) when all of the criteria listed below can be met: